javers/javers/README.md

 #### Organizations

-Support this project with your organization.
+Support Javers as an organization.
 Your logo will show up here with a link to your website.

 <a href="https://opencollective.com/javers/organization/0/website"><img src="https://opencollective.com/javers/organization/0/avatar.svg"></a>